-In 2025, the Social Security Administration (SSA) is implementing important changes to the earnings required for Social Security credits, which will affect eligibility for retirement, disability, and survivor benefits.
-These updates are designed to align the program with the national average wage index, ensuring its sustainability and relevance in the current economic landscape.
+In 2025, the Social Security Administration (SSA) is making key adjustments to the earnings needed for Social Security credits, impacting eligibility for retirement, disability, and survivor benefits.
+These changes aim to keep the program in line with the national average wage index, helping to maintain its sustainability and relevance in today’s economy.

 Earning Social Security Credits in 2025

-To qualify for Social Security benefits, individuals must accumulate 40 credits during their working lifetime, with a maximum of four credits available per year.
-In 2024, one credit is earned for every $1,730 in earnings, totaling $6,920 for four credits.
-However, starting in 2025, this threshold will increase to $1,810 per credit, meaning individuals will need to earn $7,240 annually to secure the maximum four credits.
+To qualify for Social Security benefits, individuals need to earn 40 credits over their working life, with a maximum of four credits available each year.
+In 2024, one credit is earned for every $1,730 in earnings, totaling $6,920 for the full four credits.
+However, beginning in 2025, the threshold will rise to $1,810 per credit, requiring individuals to earn $7,240 annually to earn the maximum four credits.

 Impact on Low Earners and Part-Time Workers

-This increase may pose challenges for low-income earners and part-time workers, who may find it more difficult to accumulate the full four credits each year.
-Those who fail to meet these thresholds could face delays or reductions in their eligibility for Social Security benefits.
+This increase could present challenges for low-income earners and part-time workers, who may struggle to accumulate the full four credits each year.
+Those who don’t meet the new thresholds might experience delays or reductions in their eligibility for Social Security benefits.

 The Importance of Social Security Credits